getkyo/kyo/README.md

   Requests.run(backend)(a)
 ```

 Please refer to Sttp's documentation for details on how to build requests.
+Streaming is currently unsupported.

 Users are free to use any JSON libraries supported by Sttp; however, [zio-json](https://github.com/zio/zio-json) is recommended, as it is used in Kyo's tests and modules requiring HTTP communication, such as `AIs``.

+### Routes: HTTP Server via Tapir

+TODO

+### AIs: Large Language Models

+TODO

+## Restrictions

 ### Recursive Computations